What Makes a VPN?

 - Flexibility for remote offices and employees to use the business intranet over an existing internet connection as if they're directly connected to the network

 - Savings in time and expense for employees to commute if they work from virtual workplaces

 - Improved productivity for remote employees

-A business might not require all these benefits from its VPN, but it should demand the following essential VPN features:
+A company might not require all these benefits from its business VPN, but it should demand the following essential VPN features: